uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 whether the API version of the Uyuni/SUMA server is contained in this list.

-This works well, until the user needs to target both Uyuni and SUSE Manager in their scripts - the API version numbers are not consistent (API version `25` in Uyuni is currently not the same as version `25` in SUMA).
+This works well, until the user needs to target both Uyuni and SUSE Manager in their scripts - the API version numbers are not consistent (API version `25` in Uyuni does not need to be the identical to the version `25` in SUMA).

-TODO: Remove this probably.
-This described a buggy scenario.
-Second problem of this approach emerges, when the product developers forget to bump the API version on breaking changes.
-In this case, even a client application that solely relies on checking the API version can use an API method in a wrong way.

 Tackling these problems has various solutions, described in the [Solution proposals](#solution-proposals) section below.